-Manning Regional Healthcare Center has seen an increase in the need for dermatology services in Manning, so beginning in September, services will be offered twice a month on the first and third Wednesday.
+Manning Regional Healthcare Center has observed a growing demand for dermatology services in Manning.
+Consequently, starting in September, dermatology services will be available twice a month on the first and third Wednesday.

-Abby Behrens, MSN, ARNP, FNP-C, offers medical and cosmetic dermatology services that address skin disorders, acne and acne scaring, eczema, skin cancer screenings, rashes, signs of aging and wrinkles, and even excess sweating.
+Medical and cosmetic dermatology services will be offered, covering a range of skin concerns including skin disorders, acne, acne scarring, eczema, skin cancer screenings, rashes, signs of aging, wrinkles, and excess sweating.

-Dermatology services can help those suffering from uncomfortable skin conditions such as acne, hives, psoriasis, rashes, warts, eczema, or even skin cancer.
-Seeing a dermatology provider regularly can help ensure healthy skin, resolve skin disorders such as acne or eczema, and even detect skin cancer early.
+Dermatology services cater to individuals experiencing various skin conditions such as acne, hives, psoriasis, rashes, warts, eczema, or even skin cancer.
+Regular visits to a dermatology provider can contribute to maintaining healthy skin, addressing skin disorders, and detecting potential skin cancer early.

-In addition to seeing a dermatologist for any skincare concerns, here are a few tips to help protect your skin from the sun:
+Apart from consulting a dermatologist for skincare concerns, here are some tips to safeguard your skin from the sun:

-- Use sunscreen labeled “broad spectrum” or “UVA and UVB blocking” at least 20 minutes before exposurewith an SPF of at least 15 and reapply every two hours or more if in water
+- Apply sunscreen labeled “broad spectrum” or “UVA and UVB blocking” at least 20 minutes before exposure with an SPF of at least 15.
+Reapply every two hours or more frequently if in water

-- If you get burnt, drink water, soothe the burn with a cool bath or wet cloth, use a topical cream or aloe for relief and do not go into the sun until the burn has healed
+- In case of sunburn, drink water, soothe the burn with a cool bath or wet cloth, use a topical cream or aloe for relief, and avoid sun exposure until the burn heals

-- Keep infants out of the sun during the day or use protective clothing if outdoors, do not use sunscreen for babies under 6 months
+- Keep infants out of the sun during the day or use protective clothing if outdoors.
+Do not use sunscreen for babies under six months

-- Check your sunscreen’s expiration date, most have a shelf life of three years
+- Check your sunscreen’s expiration date, as most have a shelf life of three years